 I’m a combat veteran, recovering alcoholic, and a cancer survivor; a husband, a father and now a delightfully delirious grandfather.
 Mix all that with with a touch of Irish in my blood, I have stories to tell.

-The day will come when I can no longer speak or write.
-It will only be the ink on my skin, the words in this blog, and memories of my family and friends that will tell my stories for me.
+The day will come when I can no longer speak or write; only the ink on my skin, the words in this blog, and memories of my family and friends that will tell my stories for me.

 I’m an Aries, like hiking in woods, jumping in waves, and cuddling.
 Occasionally you may find a golf club in my hand.
 I’m against cancer and for world peace.
 I hope you find something you can relate to.